Biblioklept/hyperessentials/he-fnv/README.md

 ### [Latest Version](https://github.com/Biblioklept/hyperessentials/releases/tag/HEFNV.1.2.0)

-The absolute essentials to run New Vegas (and TTW) and any mods that may have the usual requirements.
+The absolute essentials to run New Vegas and any mods that may have the usual requirements.
 Comes with quickstarts.

 <details>
 <summary>Additional work you may want to do:</summary>